 If you’re looking to fast track your career in business leadership, a Master of Business Administration (MBA) postgraduate qualification could be just what you need.
-Here at the University of Sunderland, our MBAs allow you to develop a specialism in marketing, finance, Human Resources and much more.
-We caught up with Academic Dean for the Faculty of Business, Law and Tourism, Professor Lawrence Bellamy, to talk about the importance of an MBA.
+Our MBAs allow you to develop a specialism in marketing, finance, cybersecurity, supply chains, hospitality, and much more.
+We caught up with Academic Dean for Business, Law and Tourism, Professor Lawrence Bellamy, to talk about the importance of an MBA.

-MBA graduates earn an average salary of around £57,000, so successfully gaining this prestigious qualification not only improves your professional reputation and earns you a network of business contacts, it can also lead to a better salary.
+MBA graduates earn an average salary of around £59,000, so successfully gaining this prestigious qualification can not only improve your professional reputation and earn you a network of business contacts, but also lead to a better salary.
 Studying an MBA can be challenging, but according to Professor Bellamy, the rewards are worth it.

 What is an MBA?

-Lawrence says: "The first thing you’ve got to understand about an MBA that it is the ultimate qualification for strategic management.
+Lawrence says: "The first thing you’ve got to understand about an MBA that it's the ultimate qualification for strategic management.
 If you’re looking to have a career as a senior manager in an organisation, an MBA will help to accelerate you to that position.
 That’s why it's so recognised all over the world.
-It's seen as the gold standard for that type of postgraduate qualification."
+It's seen as the gold standard for that type of postgraduate qualification.

-"It enhances your career; the value an MBA adds to your bachelors qualification is well documented, in terms of propelling your career to a higher level.
-That is what it’s primarily designed to do.
+"It enhances your career; the value an MBA adds to your bachelor's qualification is well documented in terms of propelling your career to a higher level.
+That's what it’s primarily designed to do.

-"It builds upon your specialist knowledge, and ensures you are in a position to use it as a springboard to develop your career."
+"It builds upon your specialist knowledge and ensures you're in a position to use it as a springboard to develop your career."

 Teaching methods